#1 Alternative to Meta Workplace.

 "Transparency in company communication from top to bottom.
 I’ve honestly never worked for a company that is so open and honest in what they’re doing and where they’re headed."

 Such ratings don't come out of the blue, of course.
-The most successful and popular companies have long recognized that investing in internal communications and company culture pays off.
+The most successful and popular companies have long recognised that investing in internal communications and company culture pays off.

 CGI and the Boston Consulting Group also shine through the togetherness within the company.
 Here, employees comment, among other things: "Incredibly interesting, likeable, and increasingly diverse colleagues.
 Positive culture and plenty of learning opportunities too."
 (Boston Consulting Group)